 In 1954 three wines were introduced in high profile cone top cans.
 Yosemite Winery in Madera, California sold Carina Kan-o-wine California White Port, Port and Sherry (also 20% alcohol) in six-packs.

 Imperial Wine Company in Hartford, Connecticut, canned kosher Mother Goldstein New York State 100% Pure Sacramental Concord Grape Wine "sweetened with excess sugar” in three sizes, including a quart can.
 None of these products were particularly successful and they soon disappeared.

-During the next ten years wine canning attempts were limited to a few scattered experiments, such as Redi-Shot Wine Cooler from Denver, Colorado; a tall 8 oz. aluminum can produced by Italian Swiss Colony in 1962 called Swiss Mist Light Wine; Party Tyme California Burgundy, Chablis and Cold Duck; and an 8 oz. pull tab can from Mogen David in Chicago titled Cold Bear Grape Wine, a blend of red and white wines.
+During the next ten years wine canning attempts were limited to a few scattered experiments.
+Redi-Shot from Denver, Colorado came out with the first canned wine coolers, low alcohol, flavored beverages designed to be poured over ice, in the 1950s.
+These were followed by a tall 8 oz. aluminum can produced by Italian Swiss Colony in 1962 called Swiss Mist Light Wine; Party Tyme California Burgundy, Rosé, White Wine and Cold Duck; and an 8 oz. pull tab can from Mogen David in Chicago titled Cold Bear Grape Wine, a blend of red and white wines.
 These market tests were all short-lived.

 The first wine canned outside the United States may have been from Australia, a 13 oz. flat-top steel can with a paper label called Berrivale Picnic Dry Red.
 About the same time a French 35 cl. steel can of Bordeaux Superieur from Bernard Caillan appeared.